mikedruzhin/Aston-JS/README.md

 ## Description

-This repository is created to learn Javascript with ASTON company
+This repository is created to learn Javascript with ASTON company.

-Javascript is the first part of Frontend  studying
+Javascript is the first part of Frontend  studying.

 Let's do it right now!